danielerusso95/Presto.it/README.md

 ## General Info

 A project maked up to final project aulab Hackademy.
-We are developing an ad portal
+We are developing an ads portal

 ### Screenshot